bc250-collective/amd_smu_reverse_engineering/README.md

 }
 </pre>

-It basically returns the paramter + 1 which is intended behaviour (see https://github.com/irusanov/ZenStates-Core/blob/5986e1c380896803d3478ce4eb45b983d60770fa/SMUCommands/SendTestMessage.cs#L4 for example) and returns status ok
+It basically returns the parameter + 1 which is intended behaviour (see https://github.com/irusanov/ZenStates-Core/blob/5986e1c380896803d3478ce4eb45b983d60770fa/SMUCommands/SendTestMessage.cs#L4 for example) and returns status ok